Farmer v. Brennan: Justice Stevens

 Justice Stevens wrote a short concurring opinion noting that he agreed with Justice Blackmun, but joined in Justice Souter's majority opinion because it more closely followed the Court's precedent.

 Justice Thomas

 Justice Thomas concurred in the judgment only, explaining that conditions of confinement should not violate the Eighth Amendment unless they are imposed as part of a sentence.
 In Farmer's case, because the attack "was not part of [her] sentence, it did not constitute 'punishment' under the Eighth Amendment."
 However, he agreed that a "deliberate indifference" standard should govern prison official liability, and therefore concurred in the Court's ruling.

 Subsequent developments

 Farmer on remand

 The District Court again granted summary judgment against Farmer on remand.
 This second summary judgment was overturned by the Court of Appeals for not giving Farmer a meaningful chance to seek discovery in her case.
 The subsequent trial lasted only two days, and the jury found for defendants after deliberating for one hour.
 The jury found that there was insufficient evidence presented to prove that Farmer's sexual assault had occurred.

+During her time in federal and state prison, Farmer became a jailhouse lawyer, peer educator, and prisoner advocate.
+Her diagnosis with HIV led a Maryland judge to reduce her sentence to time served, allowing her to enroll in a HIV medication trial, overcoming an initial prognosis of a year.
+Farmer was released from state prison in 2020.
+Farmer established Fight4Justice, a nonprofit focused on assisting currently and formerly incarcerated persons, especially LGBTQ detainees.